-Nevertheless, the rolling window approach faces several important limitations, as it implicitly assumes that the data are stationary within each fixed window.
+Nevertheless, the rolling window approach has important limitations because it implicitly assumes stationarity within each fixed window.
 The first limitation is that forecast performance is highly sensitive to the choice of window size \citep{rossi2012out}.
-Such sensitivity can be understood through the bias–variance trade-off inherent in fixed-window estimation: a large window generally yields low-variance forecasts (estimates) but becomes highly biased when structural breaks occur, while a short window reduces the bias induced by the nonstationarity but produces more volatile forecasts.
+This sensitivity reflects the bias-variance trade-off in fixed-window estimation: a long window generally yields low-variance forecasts but incurs a high bias when structural breaks occur, while a short window reduces the bias but produces more volatile forecasts.
 The second limitation arises from the fixed-window mechanism itself, which cannot automatically adapt to evolving market conditions.
-Reliable risk forecasts must respond rapidly to changes in order to ensure adequate capital reserves; however, a fixed window tend to dilute extreme losses by averaging over excessive pre-shift data, leading to severe underestimation of risk.
+Reliable risk forecasts must respond rapidly to market changes, but a fixed window tends to dilute extreme losses by averaging over pre-shift data, which may lead to underestimation of risk.
 These limitations imply that no single window size can perform well across various market conditions, motivating the development of window selection strategies more resilient to distributional changes.